 - Turn Your Instagram Feed into an Actual Book

 Photo books can be a lot of work, but Chatbooks makes it simple.
 It syncs with your Instagram or Facebook account for an effortless import.
-I just loaded in 138 photos in about three seconds, and they automatically arranged chronologically — one per page — with the ability to add captions and locations if I want.
+I just loaded in 138 photos in about three seconds, and they automatically arranged chronologically — one per page — with the ability to add captions and locations if you want.
 To buy: chatbooks.com, from $10

 - Hang Them on a Cute Display